jbenno/course_politics_of_code/files/Additional-Information.md

 ## Attendance and Participation

 - Attendance is mandatory.
+Please see ITP/IMA's [attendance](https://itp.nyu.edu/help/itp-ima-class-attendance-policy/) policy.
 Two unexcused absences will result in lowering the grade by one half.
 .
 Being late for more than 15 minutes with no excuse will count as an unexcused absence.
 Three or more unexcused absences will result in failing the class.
 - Engaging in the class discussion, offering feedback to peers, and being mentally present is a major part of class work.
 - Presenting work and writing in class is required, giving talks on topics is expected.